-- Comments made on social and online media are subject to Health Insurance Portability and Accountability Act (HIPAA) regulations. - Violators may face federal prosecution, similar to other HIPAA violations. - It is important to avoid discussions about specific clients, research subjects, and volunteers, even if identifying information is excluded. - Contextual factors can still lead to someone recognizing the individual being referred to.
+- Comments made on social and online media are subject to Health Insurance Portability and Accountability Act (HIPAA) regulations. - It is important to avoid discussions about specific clients, research subjects, and volunteers, even if identifying information is excluded. - Contextual factors can still lead to someone recognizing the individual being referred to.